Leon99/Monyk/README.md

 ### What exactly can it do?

-At the moment, it can monitor web sites and ping hosts from multiple locations.
+At the moment, it can check HTTP endpoints and ping hosts from multiple locations.
 Failure alerts are sent to Slack.

 ### Anything else I need to know before trying it?

 Monyk consist of the following loosely-coupled components:

-1. *GroundControl* allows you to specify *monitors* via its REST API and will take care of triggering the *checks* according to the specifications;
+1. *GroundControl* allows you to specify *monitors* via its REST API and will take care of triggering the *checks* according to the specifications.
 2. *Probes* actually perform the checks.
-You may want to put many of those around the globe;
+You may want to put many of those around the globe - it's optimized for minimal resource consumption.
 3. *Lab* processes the results of the checks.

 ### OK how do I use it?